 Student Services Centre Counter

 The Student Services Centre counter provides a range of useful services, and counter staff can provide advice on many issues.
+You'll usually need to use QLess when visiting the centre.

-Services available in person
+Services available in person at the Student Service Centre

 - Registration Status Certificate: this is an official document confirming your student status for the current academic year, plus your course details and basic personal information.
 Current students can collect a Registration Status Certificate on the spot from the Student Services Counter.